Safety Information & Precautionary Measures

 Is the Stanford CUD performing clinical tests and procedures?

-All Stanford CUD related procedures are postponed.
+Stanford CUD clinical procedures are performed on a limited basis, in accordance with local guidelines.
+Virtual and telehealth options may be available for some participants.
 If you feel you need an urgent clinical visit, test or procedure please contact your clinical health care provider.

 Is the Stanford clinical site accepting samples for genetic testing?